o-ran-sc/nonrtric/test/common/README.md

 `compare_json.py` \
 A python script to compare two json obects for equality.
 Note that the comparsion always sort json-arrays before comparing (that is, it does not care about the order of items within the array).
 In addition, the target json object may specify individual parameter values where equality is 'dont care'.

-`consul_cbs_function.sh` \
+`consul_api_function.sh` \
-Contains functions for managing Consul and CBS as well as create the configuration for the PMS.
+Contains functions for managing Consul and CBS.

-`control_panel_api_function.sh` \
-Contains functions for managing Control Panel.

-`controller_api_functions.sh` \
-Contains functions for adaping towards the A1-controller API.

 `count_json_elements.py` \
+A python script calculate the length of json array or size of a json dictionary'.

+`count_json_elements.py` \
 A python script returning the number of items in a json array.

+`cp_api_function.sh` \
+Contains functions for managing the Control Panel.

 `cr_api_functions.sh` \
-Contains functions for adapting towards the Callback receiver for checking received callback event.
+Contains functions for adapting towards the Callback receiver for checking received callback events.

 `create_policies_process.py` \
 A python script to create a batch of policies.
 The script is intended to run in a number of processes to create policies in parallel.